mbyo2/testmarley/README.md

 This repository contains the files needed to automate a complete, production-ready installation of Frappe v16, ERPNext, and the Marley Health module.
 It is designed specifically for Ubuntu servers and handles all system dependencies smoothly.

+Out-of-the-Box IP Access (No Domain Required)

+This setup is configured to work immediately on any server using just the public IP address.
+You do not need a registered domain name (URL) to install, test, or use the system.

 Prerequisites

 OS: A fresh Ubuntu 22.04 LTS or 24.04 LTS server.

 Resources: Minimum 2 CPU Cores, 4GB RAM (the script automatically creates a 2GB swap file to assist smaller servers).

 Access: Root access (or a user with full sudo privileges).

 How to Install